 There was not much about the house the buyers liked.
 I have no idea why they bought it.
 They tore up my front garden and took it out completely.
 They removed a pond in the yard.
-We had a pond which was established and took very little care.
+We had a pond that was established and took very little care.
 They hated it.
-We loved the pond and our grandkids loved it.
-This buyer wanted us to remove things like trellises I had up for our flowers.
+We loved the pond, and our grandkids loved it.
+This buyer wanted us to remove things like the trellises I had up for our flowers.

 Tell me your house selling or buying experience.

-My brother-in-law was selling his place and the people who bought it was the same people who bought our second house.
+My brother-in-law was selling his place, and the people who bought it were the same people who bought our second house.
 I warned him about them.
-While he was out of state they called him because their water froze and they wanted him to fix it.
-He's out of state how was he going to fix it.
-They left the place without heat while they went to Arizona which is a very big reason why pipes froze.
-They are two grown people who don't know how to handle their own problems or they try to get things done free.
+While he was out of state, they called him because their water froze, and they wanted him to fix it.
+He's out of state; how was he going to fix it?

-My complaining about realtors and now my daughter just got her license.
+I'm complaining about realtors, and now my daughter just got her license.
 My granddaughter is also a realtor.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.